-Bridges will assist people with mental illness to live in various types of conventional rental housing that may be available in the Housing Agency's Service Area.
+Bridges will assist People with Mental Illness to live in various types of conventional rental housing that may be available in the Housing Agency's Service Area.
 While Participants may need advice about finding a unit and understanding legal requirements and options for making a selection, they have full responsibility for making the final choice.
 The Housing Agency, Behavioral Health Service Agency/Agencies, and LMH Entity may not directly or indirectly reduce a Participant's opportunity to choose from any potentially eligible unit.
 The information and assistance given to Participants in locating housing must also provide a broad range of choices.
+The Housing Agency will also need to maintain relationships with shared housing providers (refer to Section 4.03 for more information regarding shared housing).